EdgeVerve/oe-studio/docs/create-listing-screen.md

 Using uidesigner of oe-studio, it is possible to create either a static page or a polymer element.
 You can add a route and a navigation link to thus create page/element with few simple clicks in the designer.

-In this guide we will build a static page, which essentially serves as a dashboard.
+In this guide we will build a polymer element, which essentially serves as a listing screen.

 Select Create/Manage Components, as shown image, follow the steps in the subsequent images:

-![Static Page][static-page]
+![UIDesigner Page][UIDesigner-page]

-## Configuring route and navigation link for the page developed
+![Final Page][final-page]

-## Designing Route Navigation flow using Route Designer of oe-studio
+## Configuring route for the page developed

-## Adding custom theme to a role using Resource Manager
+![Actual Page][actual-page]

 ## Summary
 Oe-studio is a  powerful tool to Create a page,its route,designing the route flow and creating specific themes with less or no coding

-[start-page]:  ../guides/images/ui-based/oe-studio/desstart-page.png "Start Page"
+[start-page]:  images/ui-based/oe-studio-charts/desstart-page.png "Start Page"
-[UIDesigner-page]:../guides/images/ui-based/oe-studio/uidesstart-page.png "UIDesigner Page"
+[UIDesigner-page]:images/ui-based/oe-studio-charts/uidesstart-page.png "UIDesigner Page"
-[static-page]:../guides/images/ui-based/oe-studio/static-page.png "Static Page"
+[actual-page]:images/ui-based/oe-studio-list/actual-page.png "Actual Page"
-[end-page]: ../guides/images/ui-based/oe-studio/end-page.png "End Page"
+[final-page]:images/ui-based/oe-studio-list/final_render.png "Final Page"